James Ketchell

 James Ketchell is a British adventurer.
-On the 1 February 2014, Ketchell became the first person to complete the triathlon of rowing across the Atlantic Ocean, summiting Mount Everest and cycling around the world.
+On 1 February 2014, Ketchell became the first person to complete the triathlon of rowing across the Atlantic Ocean, summiting Mount Everest and cycling around the world.
 On 22 September 2019, Ketchell landed his gyrocopter in Basingstoke, England, becoming the first person to circumnavigate the globe in an autogyro, flying for 175 successive days.

 Circumnavigation of the Globe

 On 22 September 2019, Ketchell landed his gyrocopter in Basingstoke, England, becoming the first person to circumnavigate the globe in an autogyro, flying for 175 successive days as certified by Guinness World Records and the Fédération Aéronautique Internationale for the fastest eastbound circumnavigation.
 He flew over Europe, Asia, and North America, making a total of 122 distinct flights in his autogyro.
 It was also recognised as the fastest eastbound journey in this class.
 The first physical circumnavigation of the globe by Autogyro, had been completed 3 months earlier by Norman Surplus, but dogged by diplomatic delays it had taken 4 years and 28 days to complete, so was not deemed eligible for setting a first speed record around the world.
 Both Ketchell and Surplus flew their respective Autogyros, G-KTCH and G-YROX, together during their pioneering Trans - Russia, Bering Straits and Alaskan crossings.